ibm-cloud-docs/solution-tutorials/continuous-deployment-to-kubernetes.md

 # Continuous Deployment to Kubernetes
 {: #continuous-deployment-to-kubernetes}

 This tutorial walks you through the process setting up a continuous integration and delivery pipeline for containerized applications running on the {{site.data.keyword.containershort_notm}}.
 You will learn how to set up source control, then build, test and deploy the code to different deployment stages.
-Next, you will add integrations to other services like security scanners, Slack notifications, and analytics.
+Next, you will add integrations to other services like Slack notifications.

 {:shortdesc}